Amusement Park Accidents

 Mobile amusement rides are regulated by the state of California under the Amusement Rides Safety Law.
 Mobile amusement rides are mechanical devices that carry passengers over a fixed or restricted route for the purpose of giving the passengers pleasure, excitement, and thrills.
 However, permanent amusement rides are exempt from this law, as are coin-operated devices, pony rides, and playground equipment.Contact a Los Angeles Lawyer for a Premises Liability Claim

-At Sharifi Firm, PLC, our Los Angeles premises liability attorneys can evaluate who may be responsible for an amusement park accident and seek to hold the appropriate parties accountable under the applicable laws.
+At Sharifi Firm, APC, our Los Angeles premises liability attorneys can evaluate who may be responsible for an amusement park accident and seek to hold the appropriate parties accountable under the applicable laws.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation with an injury attorney.
 We also represent accident victims in Rancho Cucamonga, Temecula, Riverside, and San Bernardino, as well as other Southern California cities.